Gotika, Triplice Paesaggio

 By Piergiorgio Robino, Serena Gramaglia & Simone Mussat Sartor

-Studio Nucleo is pleased to present Gotika (2020), exhibited at Contemporary Cluster, Rome,
+Studio Nucleo presented Gotika (2020), exhibited at Contemporary Cluster, Rome,

 Responding to the expression of “urban fabric,” Studio Nucleo has woven graphic elements

 from the Roman cityscape into a linen textile, playing with the stylistic idea of order and

 symmetry found in Gothic art.
 The fabric features a mirrored print of Nucleo’s Emerald Stone Fossil,

 an existing work produced in 2017, overlaid with two wreaths of portraits of Roman icons in the